 The statistical models you will use to analyze your data should also be described and justified in your methodology.
 Any section of your methodology may be used as a starting point for another scholar's work; they may follow your experiments but choose a different analysis methodology or vice versa!

-Methodologies used in social and behavioural sciences must demonstrate rigour and reproducibility so that another researcher may reproduce your study in part or whole.
+Methodologies used in social and behavioral sciences must demonstrate rigor and reproducibility so that another researcher may reproduce your study in part or whole.
 There are, however, several additional questions to address when working with human subjects.

-Art and humanities are just as valuable as sciences and social sciences regarding methodological rigour.
-A humanities or art dissertation is somewhat different in how it conveys rigour - and makes the audience believe it.
+Art and humanities are just as valuable as sciences and social sciences regarding methodological rigor.
+A humanities or art dissertation somewhat differs in how it conveys rigor - and makes the audience believe it.
 Literature reviews are much more closely related to methodology sections in arts or humanities dissertations than in scientific or social sciences dissertations; even the most outstanding arts or humanities dissertations often combine X's and Y's theories to produce new theoretical frameworks.

 A literature review and analysis can move more or less seamlessly from one another in an arts or humanities dissertation, so it can be tempting to skip over the methodology section.
 A critical reader may only take your entire approach into consideration if you justify your selected frameworks and their relationship to the research question you are analyzing here.

-There are many arts programs that allow students to complete a creative rather than critical dissertation; that is, rather than submitting an extended critical project, a portfolio of artwork can be submitted.
-Creative projects are generally accompanied by critical essays (or introductions, or commentary) that theorize the practice.
+Many arts programs allow students to complete a creative rather than critical dissertation; rather than submitting an extended critical project, a portfolio of artwork can be submitted.
+Creative projects generally accompany critical essays (introductions or commentary) that theorize the practice.

-Developing a rigorous methodology is particularly important in this context because critically engaging with your own work is notoriously difficult.
-In addition to demonstrating an ability to detach yourself from your own work and view it objectively, you must also demonstrate that you can look at your own creative practice as a methodology - as a means of creating work that is grounded in theory and research and can be measured against clear outcomes.
+Developing a rigorous methodology is particularly important in this context because critically engaging with your work is notoriously difficult.
+In addition to demonstrating an ability to detach yourself from your work and view it objectively, you must also demonstrate that you can look at your creative practice as a methodology - to create work grounded in theory and research and measured against clear outcomes.